The Cookery Theatre for 2019 will be located in Commercial Square and entry is FREE to the public.

 The chefs that we are featuring are:

-Michael is the Head Chef at the Street Head Inn, Newbiggin in Bishopdale
+Michael is the Head Chef of The Street Head Inn, Newbiggin in Bishopdale.

 Michael joined the Army at the age of seventeen, training as a Chef and eventually serving for twenty-two years during which he was attached to a number of regiments serving in many parts of the world.
 His service including some difficult postings to Iraq, Bosnia and Northern Ireland and he is quick to point out that, in addition to providing catering services to the troops, the catering staff are also serving soldiers, and as such take on the same armed offensive and defensive duties as their regimental colleagues.